scmgustafson/linux-ansible-via-terraform/README.md

 - Terraform version >= 1.12
 - Current latest provider versions of AWS, TLS, Local, and Null (automatically installed on `terraform init`)
-- AWS CLI and/or AWS credentials ready for Terraform to use
+- AWS CLI configured with valid credentials

 ## Instructions for Use